gitnacho/docs/docs/core-concepts/project-structure-app.md

 * Native Android source code can be dropped in at `App_Resources/Android/src/main/java` (after creating the proper package subdirectory structure), while native iOS source code – at `App_Resources/iOS/src/` (more info can be found [here]({% slug ios-source %}))

 * Metadata filtering rules can be specified in `App_Resources/Android/native-api-usage.json` and `App_Resources/iOS/native-api-usage.json` respectively.
-For more detailed description of this feature read [this article]({% slug metadata%})
+For more detailed description of this feature read [this article]({% slug metadata %})

 ## The **platforms** Directory

 The `platforms` directory is created when you start a build or add a target platform to your project.
 The NativeScript tooling creates a new subdirectory with the respective platform name.
 These subdirectories have the platform-specific project structure required for native development with the native SDKs of the platform.
-When the project is prepared for build, the NativeScript tooling copies relevant content from the {% nativescript %}`app`{% endnativescript %}{% angular %}`src`{% endangular%} directory to the platform-specific subdirectory for each target platform.
+When the project is prepared for build, the NativeScript tooling copies relevant content from the {% nativescript %}`app`{% endnativescript %}{% angular %}`src`{% endangular %} directory to the platform-specific subdirectory for each target platform.

-> **Important**: Avoid editing files located in the `platforms` subdirectories because the NativeScript CLI overrides them with the content of the {% nativescript %}`app`{% endnativescript %}{% angular %}`src`{% endangular%} directory during the `prepare <Platform>` process.
+> **Important**: Avoid editing files located in the `platforms` subdirectories because the NativeScript CLI overrides them with the content of the {% nativescript %}`app`{% endnativescript %}{% angular %}`src`{% endangular %} directory during the `prepare <Platform>` process.

 ## The **package.json** File